Zepyhrus/CPP-Primer/README.md

 # Cpp Primer
 This a implementation of some of the exercises from the book: C++ Primer.
 And also some notes from the book.
+The github source could be found [here](https://github.com/Zepyhrus/CPP-Primer).

 ## Getting Started